 - Damare [黙れ] Very rude, just like shut up!

 What does Urusai really mean?

-You probably heard the word Urusai from some lowly character tsundere and you were told that this expression literally means shut up!
+You probably must have heard the word urusai of some short character tsundere and it became clear that this expression literally means shut up!
 Although this is the idea, its main meaning and use is quite diverse.
-Urusai [煩い] is nothing more than an adjective that expresses something noisy or loud.
+Urusai [煩い] is nothing more than an adjective that expresses something loud or loud.

-The flexibility of the Japanese language makes the expression Urusai more widely used than the damaru verb itself.
-By shouting or saying Urusai you are referring to something annoying, boring, tiring, persistent, agitated, annoying and other words that we use to define hatred.
-Most of the time you pass the simple idea of a shut up or be quiet!
+The flexibility of the Japanese language makes the expression urusai more used than the verb damaru itself.
+When shouting or saying urusai you are referring to something annoying, boring, tiring, persistent, agitated, uncomfortable and other words that we use to define hate.
+Most of the time it passes the simple idea of shut up or be quiet!

-Although the translations of the words are more offensive than damare, Urusai is usually more friendly depending on the way it is said.
-Below you can see some variations of this adjective being used as an expression to keep your mouth shut:
+Although the translations of the words have a greater degree of offense than damare, urusai is usually more friendly depending on the way it is said.
+Below you can see some variations of this adjective being used as an expression to shut up:

 - Urusai [うるさい] Normal;